lambdabaa/modules/README.md

 Configure the loader with an options hash.
 Currently supports

-`:basepath` - base directory that the loader uses for filepath resolution
+`(String) :basepath` - base directory that the loader uses for filepath resolution `(Boolean) :save_the_environment` - whether or not to clean up global constants for interop loading

 ### Example